NBISweden/workshop-reproducible-research/docs/schedule.md

 # Schedule

 More information about the course venue will added later (see [travel info](travel.md)).

-The Schedule below is a preliminary draft.
+Please note: The Schedule below is a preliminary draft!

 <table>
   <tr>